darkforest-eth/developer-guides/gas/what-is-gas.md

 # What is gas?

-Blockchains are a marketplace where you pay to have your transaction included.
-When the market is full there are two options.
-You can wait it out and not submit any transactions until the price falls, or you can overpay so your transactions are chosen over someone elses.
+Blockchains are a marketplace where you pay to have your transaction included in a block.
+When blocks are full, you can either wait until there is more space available, or you can overpay so your transactions are prioritized.

 Gas is priced in GWei, a subunit of the network token (in this case xdai).
 There are 1,000,000,000 GWei in 1 xdai.
 Different types of transactions take longer to process and run for longer on the blockchain.
 So a Dark Forest Move might take 1million gas, other actions are smaller at 100k gas, some larger, like minting nfts.